-The Parish Office will be closed Monday, May 25th, in observance of Memorial Day.
+The Parish Office will be closed Monday, September 7th, in observance of Labor Day.

 Protection of Children

 The Catholic Church has always demonstrated a concern for children.
 The Diocese of Jackson is committed to ensuring that children served by the church are not at risk of sexual abuse by the Church personnel.
 Diocesan policies and procedures currently in place seek to protect, enhance and, in some cases, restore the trust that our faith calls for between agents of the Church and the children and adolescents entrusted to our care.
 In accordance with the Charter for the Protection of Children and Young People passed by the U.S. bishops in Dallas, the Diocese of Jackson wishes to encourage any victim of sexual abuse by a member of the Catholic Clergy to come forward and begin the healing process.
 When an allegation is found to be credible, counseling will be offered, so that the healing process can begin in accord with our present diocesan policy.
 We encourage any victim to contact Ms. Valerie McClellan, Victims Assistance Coordinator at 601-326-3728.

 Welcome to Catholic Meridian Online!

 The Catholic Community of Meridian, comprised of St. Joseph and St. Patrick parishes, united by faith in Jesus Christ and nourished by the Sacraments, is called to proclaim the reign of God through the Gospels, the teachings of the Church, and service to one another and the wider community.